FBoucher/stream-projects/_posts/2022/09/2022-09-16-stream184-when-nothing-works-you-need-to.md

 ## Summary

-In this live stream session, Frank is doing is best to not drop eveything there and go play outside...
-NOthing seams to work how it is suposed to...
-But we had fun and it and up....
+In this live stream session, Frank is doing his best to not drop everything there and go play outside...
+Nothing seems to work how it is supposed to...
+But we had fun and it and up...
 📺 - Twitch archive - stream no.184

 ## Replay